-This page is for contractors, developers, architects, utilities and others who are undertaking building works in Westminster.
+This page is for contractors, developers, architects, utilities and others who are undertaking works in Westminster.

-The 24 hour noise team responds to all complaints of noise, dust and smoke from building sites within 45 minutes of receipt of the complaint.
+The council provides a 24 hour response to all complaints of noise, dust and smoke from building sites within 45 minutes of receipt of the complaint.

 |Monday to Friday||8am to 6pm|